 Good health is important to the successful completion of your college career.
 College Health Services is committed to the promotion of wellness through health education, prevention, early diagnosis and treatment of illness.
 All currently enrolled students and current employees are eligible to be assessed in College Health Services.
 Medical records are kept confidential, and are not released without your written authorization.
 There is no charge to students for office visits, though a nominal fee will be charged for immunizations, medications, and supplies received.

 All currently enrolled students and current employees are eligible to be assessed in College Health Services.
-Each student is required to have a completed Self Appraisal form on file and will be asked to present their Penn College ID card.
+Each student is required to have a completed Incoming Health History on file, accessible through My Health Online and will be asked to present their Penn College ID card.
 Visitors are provided with basic first aid in the event of an accident on campus.

 - Emergency treatment

 - Assessment of acute illnesses

 - Infirmary for ill students during regular office hours

 - Health Sciences, Sports and Driver's License Physicals (fees apply)

 - Over the counter medications (fees may apply)